 Tun Mustapha Tower, Glass skyscraper in Kota Kinabalu, Malaysia.

-The building was completed in 1976 by Japanese construction firm Mori Building Company and originally called Yayasan Sabah Tower.
-It was created during a period of economic growth and modernization in Kota Kinabalu.
+The tower was completed in 1976 by the Japanese construction firm Mori Building Company and was originally known as Yayasan Sabah Tower.
+It was built during a period when Kota Kinabalu was growing quickly as a regional center.

 The community of curious travelers